Every homesteader has some type of garden.

 Depending on the size of your chicken coop and chicken yard (if you keep them in one location), you might be able to use wood chips by the dump truck load.
 Even if you don’t think you need a whole dump truck load of wood chips, they are usually free so take them!

-Wood chips come in handy for many things on the homestead.
-Click here for some ideas!
+Wood chips come in handy for many things on the homestead, such as these ideas.

 Locate a tree trimming service in your area.
 Since they have to pay to dispose of wood chips, tree trimming businesses are usually very happy to drop them off at your place for free.
 You don’t have to let them compost.